October 2-3, 2019

 There are several fine museums in Rouen but I chose to concentrate on its Museum of Fine Arts (Beaux-Arts).
 The museum was founded by Napoleon in 1801 with its current building built around 1880 and recently renovated.
-Paintings, sculpture and drawings fill its several rooms and the museum is home to France’s most comprehensive Impressionist collection outside Paris.
+Paintings, sculpture and drawings fill several rooms and the museum is home to France’s most complete Impressionist collection outside Paris.
 Delacroix, Moreau, Dufy, Pissarro Sisley, Velasquez, and Degas are represented.
 Paintings include several impressions of Rouen, including an oil by Monet of Rouen Cathedral.
-Much of the art represents religious scenes but the high ceilings are ideal for displaying the numbers of gigantic paintings on display.
+Much of the art represents religious scenes but the high ceilings are ideal for displaying the many gigantic paintings on display.
 The exhibit “So British” is excellent, representing several modern British painters and sculptors.
 There is a wonderful sculpture by Calder in the forecourt.
 It is a marvelous museum and free!

 Architecture is a major reason to stroll the streets of Rouen.
 Lovely half-timbered houses line the cobblestoned streets.
 Parks and botanical gardens, Place du General de Gaulle, Rouen Castle’s remaining Donjon tower, the 14th century astronomical clock and Renaissance arch Le-Gros-Horloge, and the beautiful 16th century Parliament of Normandy, Palace of Justice and City Hall are reasons to just wander.
 Quite a few of the streets in city historic center are pedestrian only.
 This makes for very pleasant strolling